101arrowz/fflate/docs/interfaces/zipattributes.md

 The operating system of origin for this file.
 The value is defined by PKZIP's APPNOTE.txt, section 4.4.2.2.
-For example, 0 (the default) is MS/DOS, 3 is UNIX, 19 is macOS.
+For example, 0 (the default) is MS/DOS, 3 is Unix, 19 is macOS.